 You are strongly advised to practise the tests before taking them to familiarise yourself with the functionality of the tests.
 For more information and to use our interactive practice tests, visit the numeracy and literacy tests pages.

-You can book your first literacy and numeracy test attempts free of charge through learndirect, the Department for Education’s delivery partner.
-You can take the tests at learndirect test centres across the country.
+You can book your literacy and numeracy test attempts through PSI, the Department for Education’s delivery partner.
+The first 3 attempts are free of charge.
+You can take the tests at PSI test centres across the country.